DimitriPalmer22/Relapse-Code-Documentation/_temp/04-07 WTCS Graffiti Notes.md

 We'd probably put other pieces of graffiti from other games here (if we get that going)

 ![](<../_META/Attachments/Pasted image 20250407204614.png>)
 No graffiti here.
 I just wanted to show off our new fog.
-Somebody outside the team HAS
+Somebody outside the team HAS to see this!!!
 ### Gameplay

 In other areas, we also use the graffiti to indicate that the player can wall-run on that specific surface.